About Everyday Mathematics

 Access papers and bibliographies explaining the research basis of the curriculum and its implementation, as well as reports of Everyday Mathematics success stories.

-This section answers many of the questions teachers, parents, and administrators may have about the Everyday Mathematics philosophy, goals, and curriculum.
+This section answers many of the questions teachers, parents, and administrators may have about the Everyday Mathematics philosophy, and curriculum.
 For example, how does Everyday Mathematics view the role of games or calculators in elementary mathematics education?

 Want to order Everyday Mathematics materials?
 Either contact the Everyday Mathematics publisher, McGraw-Hill Education, or view our ordering page to find a sales representative in your area, order materials, or request a printed catalog.